waynerv/cookiecutter-pypackage/docs/tutorial.md

 cookiecutter https://github.com/mishamsk/cookiecutter-pypackage.git
 ```

-Finally, a new folder will be created under current folder, the name is the answer you
+A new folder will be created under current folder, the name is the answer you
 provided to `project_slug`.

 Go to this generated folder, the project layout should look like: